 Do you have unwanted leftover paint collecting dust in your garage?
-Want to make the environmentally-friendly choice of giving old paint new life?
-Then donate your quart and gallon cans or 5-gallon buckets of architectural coatings to a PaintCare drop-off location near you.
+Want to make the environmentally-friendly choice of giving old paint new life by recycling?
+Then donate your quart and gallon cans or 5-gallon buckets of architectural coatings to a PaintCare drop-off location near you to have your paint recycled.
 Every Dunn-Edwards store in California is a PaintCare Collection Center.

 Seeing the need to find a better way to manage unwanted leftover paint, Dunn-Edwards participated in a National Paint Dialogue organized by the Product Stewardship Institute at the University of Massachusetts, Lowell.
 Other participants included U.S. EPA, 33 state and local waste management agencies, the American Coatings Association, and various paint manufacturers, retailers, and painting contractors.
 The result was a nationally coordinated program – called PaintCare -- for collecting and recycling or responsibly disposing of unwanted leftover paint.

 PaintCare is a non-profit 501(c)(3) organization that encourages households and businesses to take their unwanted leftover paint to PaintCare drop-off sites located in states where the program is established by law.
 Currently, those states are: California, Colorado, Connecticut, Maine, Minnesota, Oregon, Rhode Island, Vermont, Washington, and Washington DC – with more states being added all the time.
 After the paint is dropped off at a PaintCare center, the paint is reused, recycled, processed for alternative uses, or responsibly disposed of, and emptied paint containers are separated by material type for recycling.
 Since 2009, PaintCare has collected over 50 million gallons of unwanted leftover paint!